Skip to main content

 Court Hearing

-After filing a lawsuit in court, a hearing will usually be scheduled no later than between 21 and 30 days later.
+After filing an eviction lawsuit in court, a court date hearing will usually be scheduled no later than between 21 and 30 days later.

-If the tenant appears for the hearing, they may try to fight or stop their eviction by providing the following legal defenses.
+If the tenant appears for the hearing, they may try to fight or stop their eviction by providing the following legal defenses in court.

 • The process was flawed.